-Measured offset to a PTP node (offset of a PTP slave measured against the internal reference).
-The measurements are available only for PTP nodes which support monitoring PTP protocol with TLVs.
+Measured Values: Offset of a PTPv2 slave measured against the internal reference.
+The measurements are available only for PTP nodes which support monitoring the PTP protocol using TLVs.
 The monitored node can be in Slave, Master or Passive mode.
-Along with the measured values obtained by reverse PTP, also reported value curve is available and MTIE filled curve if MIN and MAX value measurement is supported on the monitored node.
+The measured values curve based on the values obtained by reverse PTP can be overlaid with the reported values, and if Min-Max value measurement is supported by the monitored node, with the filled MTie curve .